|

 E2E / macOS / macos-e2e (push) Waiting to run

-CI / Main / checks (push) Waiting to run
+CI / Main / static-checks (push) Waiting to run

 CI / Main / sandbox-images-and-e2e (push) Blocked by required conditions